sciausu/SteamGH/README.md

   8. Run the main.py file and a .csv file will appear in your project folder.
 You can now modify this .csv file using a spreadsheet software of your choosing

 Some notes:
-- When running the program it seems to take 0.6s-0.8s per howlongtobeat api search for each game length.
+- When running the program it seems to take 0.6s-0.8s per howlongtobeat api search to get the length of each game.
 I tried to reduce it using threading but nothing changed :(